-Faculty members are not allowed to serve as your health care providers or give personal medical advice.
+Faculty members are not allowed to serve as your health care providers or give personal medical advice except in emergencies.
 In the same way, asking guest lecturers for personal/family medical advice is unprofessional and not appropriate.

 Student Contact Information